JonathanLeeWH/my-course-module-software-testing-java-project/README.md

 - Maven Failsafe Plugin: Required by Maven in order to run integration test file (`**IT.java`) within Java Maven Project.
 - JUnit 5 for Java testing purposes
 - Mockito for mocking and stubbing

+For bug report:

+- Maven Surefire Report Plugin: Parses the generated TEST-*.xml files under ${basedir}/target/surefire-reports and renders them using DOXIA, which creates the web interface version of the test results.
+- Maven Jxr Plugin: Aid in source code cross reference for the report.
+- Maven Site Plugin: Generate a site for the project.
+- Maven Project Info Reports Plugin: Generate various project information reports.
+- SpotBugs Plugin: Look for various bugs in our program.
+- Maven Fluido Skins: Skins to help in beautify the HTML-generated report
+- Maven PMD Plugin: Static code analyser tool.
+- Jacoco Maven Plugin: Code coverage runner tool.

 ## Acknowledges / References
 [TBC]